 First female bomber pilot to request honorable discharge

 MINOT, N.D.
-(AP) _ The nation’s first female B-52 pilot will ask to resign with an honorable discharge rather than face a court-martial on charges of adultery, her lawyer said Saturday.
+(AP) _ Air Force pilot 1st Lt.
+Kelly Flinn, the nation’s first female B-52 pilot who is charged with adultery, will ask to resign with an honorable discharge instead of a court-martial, her lawyer said Saturday.

 One was with an enlisted man who is single, the other with a married civilian.
 She also is charged with lying to investigators and disobeying an order to stay away from the married man.

-Flinn’s lawyer, Frank Spinner, said he would submit her request to resign with an honorable discharge in lieu of a court-martial early next week.
-If convicted on all charges, she could face dismissal and up to 9 1/2 years in prison.
+Her lawyer, Frank Spinner, said he would submit Flinn’s request to resign with an honorable discharge in lieu of a court-martial early next week.
+If convicted on all charges, Flinn could face dismissal and up to 9 1/2 years in prison.

-The Air Force had no immediate comment and was working on a response, Lovis said.
+The Air Force had no immediate comment and was working on a response, spokesman Ron Lovis said from Virginia.

 Capt.
 Mark Phillips, a spokesman at the Minot Air Force Base, said the judge in charge of the court-martial, Col. Dennis Kansala, had received Flinn’s request for a continuance on her case until June 2.
 Kansala hadn’t acted on it yet, Phillips said.

-Flinn, a rising Air Force star who was featured in a promotional film, made the decision after ``lengthy and careful consultation″ with Spinner, her military lawyers and her family, Spinner said in a statement.
+Flinn made the decision after ``lengthy and careful consultation″ with Spinner, her military lawyers and her family, Spinner’s statement said.

 On Friday, an Air Force judge denied her request for the court-martial be moved to an Illinois base and that it be delayed until June 2.